Listen on your favorite app

 The Beauty and Complexity of Animal Cultures

-“We are using up the biophysical basis of our own existence; the only way out of overshoot is less production and less consumption, so it means a much smaller economy and far fewer people.”
-That’s the bottom line of this Earth Overshoot Day conversation with William Rees, the father of ecological footprint analysis.
+“The only way out of overshoot is less production and less consumption, so it means a much smaller economy and far fewer people.”
+William Rees, ecologist and co-creator of ecological footprint analysis, joins us.

 Podcast co-host Dave Gardner reflects on the agony and the ecstasy of working to alert, educate, and inspire action to end our overpopulation crisis for the last six years as executive director of WPB.